Alanho9/machine-learning-algo/README.md

 This is a my owned machine learning model.
 The machine learning models will include

-Linear Regression
+-Linear Regression
-logistics Regression
+-logistics Regression
-Multiple linear regression
+-Multiple linear regression
-Neural network
+-Neural network

 More and more ML models will be continuously updated and added.